rasaashrafi/novelCoViD/README.md

 ## Introduction
-The "novelCoViD" R package allows users to obtain live worldwide data from the novel CoronaVirus Disease (CoViD-19) published by Johns Hopkins University.
+The "novelCoViD" R package allows users to obtain live worldwide data from the novel CoronaVirus Disease (CoViD-19), as published by Johns Hopkins University.
 The package also provides basic map and plot functions to explore the dataset.

 The goal of this package is to make the latest data available for anyone who wants to know more about number of death and confirmed cases of covid19 in any country in the world, and